Anthony Garcia (serial killer)

 Anthony Joseph Garcia (born June 7, 1973) is an American serial killer and former medical doctor who was convicted of two separate double murders, committed in 2008 and 2013 in Omaha, Nebraska.
-Garcia was arrested in July 2013 and went to trial in October of 2016.
-He was found guilty on all counts and sentenced to death.
+Garcia was arrested in July 2013 and went to trial in October 2016.
+He was found guilty on all counts, and later sentenced to death.

-Early life and practice
+Early life and medical employment

-Garcia was born on June 7, 1973, in Los Angeles, California, to Fred, a postal service worker, and Estella, a nurse born in Mexico.
+Garcia was born on June 7, 1973, in Los Angeles, California, to Fred, a postal service worker, and Estella, a Mexican native who was a nurse.
 He has two younger siblings.

 Garcia received his medical degree from the University of Utah in 1999.
-He then began a residency at St. Elizabeth's Medical Center where he remained for approximately six months before being forced to resign for "unprofessional and inappropriate conduct."
+He then began a residency at Bassett-St. Elizabeth Family Medicine program in Utica, NY where he remained for approximately six months before being forced to resign for "unprofessional and inappropriate conduct."
+The New York State Board of Professional Medical Conduct gave Garcia an administrative warning for his conduct on July 25, 2001 and said his name would be flagged if he applied for a state medical license in the future.

+In July 2000, Garcia began another residency in the pathology department at the Creighton University Medical Center - Bergan Mercy in Omaha, Nebraska.
+He soon received poor written evaluations from his professor Dr. Chhanda Bewtra, who judged his attitude to be "passive/aggressive," stating that "Dr. Garcia showed marked lack of initiative and interest.
+He took no responsibility for his cases.
+His knowledge of basic histo(pathology) is very poor."
+She also made formal complaints against Garcia to Dr. William Hunter, who oversaw the pathology residency program, later testifying it was the first time she had recommended a pathology resident be suspended: "He was the worst resident in my 40 years of teaching.
+Not good.
+Right from the beginning he was adversarial, he did not like me.
+He was rude in the class, and he was quite disruptive in my class.”
+Garcia responded to Bewtra's reviews with threats to sue, but never followed through.
+Hunter witnessed for himself Garcia's mishandling of an autopsy and documented his "belligerent and defensive" attitude in response to criticism in a memo in Garcia's file.